Schultztw/interview-project/terraform-getting-started.md

 ```shell
 $ terraform apply
 ```
-*This command may take a few minutes to run.
+*The previous command may take a few minutes to run.
 Once it finishes, you will see a message indicating that the resource was created.*

 Finally, destroy the infrastructure.